AgileLatvia/agiledayriga/README.md

         google-plus:
 ```

+## Step 8
+How to setup conference schedule? :x:

 -----

 ### To Be Developed
 0. Fix the issue with speakers if there're no SMs defined.
-In this case the 2nd speaker's block is aligned improperly.
+In this case the 2nd speaker's block is aligned improperly. :x:
 1. Add HTML minification. :x:
 2. Add HTTPS if possible. :heavy_minus_sign: (not available for custom domains)
 3. Add Events microdata. :heavy_check_mark: